ericcornelissen/shescape/CONTRIBUTING.md

 `npm run transpile` locally to create these files.
 Note that these files are ignored by git.

+Additional transformations to the source code are carried out when publishing to npm, these occur through `npm run package`.
+As a contributor you should never have to run this command.
+It may changes source tracked files in ways that should not be committed.

 #### Auditing

 ##### Deprecations